andreibratila/tailwind-utopia/README.md

 ## Configuration

-The plugin uses a configuration file (tailwind-utopia.config.json) to define your fluid typography and spacing scales.
+The library uses a configuration file (tailwind-utopia.config.json) to define your fluid typography and spacing scales.
 You can generate a default configuration using:

 bash
 npx tailwind-utopia config